sbhatt26/DynamicLearning-KD-SR/README.md

 ### Running the Code in Google Colab:

 #### Note:
-Add all of the above code in one cell in Google Colab notebook and then run the cell.
+Add all of the below code in one cell in Google Colab notebook and then run the cell.

 #### Step 1: Clone the GitHub Repository